Quick links to our favorite shops and gift options

 Hakuna Wear boardshorts are made in California from recycled ocean plastic and water bottles.
 They’re super stretchy, quick to dry and feature a unique side tie so that you no longer lie down on your drawstring while paddling.
 They have versions for men and women.

-T-shirts make great gifts and I’m enjoying the latest range from Hurley which, in my experience, tend to be made of more durable, premium fabric than some of the competition.
-If the person you’re buying for is quite active then you could opt for the Hurley Dri-FIT fabric which absorbs sweat and keeps you comfortable.
+T-shirts make great gifts and I’m enjoying the Dri-fit range from Hurley which, in my experience, tend to be made of more durable, premium fabric than some of the competition.
+The designs are classic and understated – no crazy big logos plastered across the shirt.

 This is the perfect solution to keep you warm when the seasons change or when you want a little more protection than a standard rash guard.
 I used it both in Fiji and New Zealand and love the design – you don’t notice the front zip when paddling and wind chill is a thing of the past.